circumspect/White-Rabbit/docs/source/user-guide/quick-start.rst

 Other settings
 --------------

-The bot has a few settings available, including a timer and a manual mode.
+The bot has a few gameplay-related settings available, including displaying a timer and running in manual mode.
+For more information on these, see :doc:`settings`

 .. note::
    For a list of all available bot commands, use ``!help``